-When the victim of a crime elects to, or is unable to, make a report to TVCC officials that they have been a victim or witness to a crime, whether the offense occurred on or off campus, the victim or witness will be provided with a written explanation of victim or witness rights after reporting an incident.
+When the victim of a crime, elects to, or is unable to, make such a report to TVCC officials that they have been a victim or witness to a crime, whether or not the offense occurred on or off campus and when the victim of a crime elects to will be provided with a written explanation of victim or witness rights after reporting an incident.
 The information applies to all students and staff of TVCC.